-The installation was in two parts, a 21kg machined timber structure that faithfully reproduced one of Agpalilik’s cross sections currently on display in Copenhagen.
+The installation is in two parts, a 21kg machined timber structure that faithfully reproduces one of Agpalilik’s cross sections currently on display in Copenhagen.
 The piece was carefully prepared, painted and hand-gilded, and was suspended from the hoist of an archetypal Liverpool warehouse.
 In this way it was hoped that a shared legacy of two great European ports may be celebrated, as well as explore their respective ideas of commodity.

-Secondly a remote digital interface at street level enabled visitors to peer inside the meteorite’s iron core and see the micro-crystalline structure of Agpalilik, revealed in its delicately etched and polished Widmanstätten pattern.
+Secondly a remote digital interface at street level enables visitors to peer inside the meteorite’s iron core and see the micro-crystalline structure of Agpalilik, revealed in its delicately etched and polished Widmanstätten pattern.
 I interpreted this pattern within the layers of artists’ acrylic that make up the final surface finish of Agpalilik.

 Agpalilik has been dismounted and the aim is for it to be permanently exhibited in Liverpool in an accessible venue.